Snapcodes

 Snapcodes are proprietary two-dimensional barcode images used by the social-media platform Snapchat to add friends, open web pages, unlock lenses and perform other in-app actions.
-Each Snapcode is a yellow square containing a central Ghostface Chillah logo ringed by black dots that encode a unique identifier.
+Historically, each Snapcode was a yellow square containing a central Ghost logo ringed by black dots that encode a unique identifier, however in late 2022 the Snapcode was updated to be a traditional QR code with a yellow background and black stylised dots, featuring the users Bitmoji avatar instead of the Ghost - these updated Snapcodes link to the web address of the profile directly and can be scanned using any QR Code reader.
 Scanning the image with the Snapchat camera triggers the associated action, avoiding the need to type usernames or URLs.

 History

 Snapcodes debuted in Snapchat on 27 January 2015 alongside the Discover content hub.

 The feature was built on technology from Utah-based QR start-up Scan, Inc., which Snap had quietly acquired for about US$50–54 million in late 2014.

 Within months Snapchat said “millions of Snapcodes are scanned each week,” reflecting rapid adoption.